 The capitalization level continued to be one of the strongholds of the financial sector entities.
 As of November 2016, the solvency rate was at 15.9%, higher than the one registered the previous year (15.1%), the reserves showing a remarkable increase (15.4% annually).In addition, the liquidity conditions are appropriate.
-As of November, credit institutions had resources enough to comply with the short-term current liabilities without any problem, every time the liquidity risk indicator (LRI)16 was placed above regulatory limits.
+As of November, credit institutions had resources enough to comply with the short-term current liabilities without any problem, every time the liquidity risk indicator (LRI) was placed above regulatory limits.

 On the other hand, in addition to the high expenses for supplies (+17.6%) associated with the quality indicators declinations, the contractual monetary policy of the Central Bank had an impact on the funding cost and, therefore, the gross financial margin decreased.
-Despite the foregoing, the system income-producing capacity improved due to the the business portfolio (+5.2%) and the microcredit portfolio (+6.3%) shown a moderate activity, with increase rates lower than those of the previous year;
+Despite the foregoing, the system income-producing capacity improved due to the effect of a particular fact performed by a bank entity.
+As of November 2016, the net income reached COP 10.9 trillion, with an increase of 9.3% compared to the same period of the previous year.